 The concert was staged by Chime for Change, an organization founded by Gucci to raise awareness and money for projects that improve access to education, healthcare, and justice for women around the world.
 Using the Catapult crowd-funding platform, visitors to the Chime for Change website can research specific topics and missions, and then fund them directly.

-The historic concert featured an all-star lineup, including Jennifer Lopez, Timbaland, Ellie Goulding, Florence + The Machine, John Legend, Rita Ora, Laura Pausini, and L.A.'s pop-star sister act, HAIM.
+The historic concert featured an all-star lineup, including Jennifer Lopez, Timbaland, Ellie Goulding, Florence and the Machine, John Legend, Rita Ora, Laura Pausini, and L.A.'s pop-star sister act, HAIM.
 Between performances, Madonna and Gloria Steinem were among the artists and activists who gave presentations about Chime for Changes' core issues.

 Headlining the evening was Beyoncé, cofounder of Chime for Change with actress Salma Hayek and Gucci creative director Frida Giannini.
 During her powerful set, husband Jay-Z joined Beyoncé onstage for “Crazy in Love.”
 Other surprise guests during the event included Mary J. Blige, who sang the Beatles' “Come Together” with J-Lo, and Simon Le Bon who joined Timbaland for a Duran Duran number.